wp-plugins/share-this/README.txt

 6. To enable Hovering Bar (floating share buttons), go to the ShareThis Options page and scroll down check the 'Enable Hovering Bar' button.

 == Changelog ==
+7.0.17

+Added option to Show/Hide Buttons on Post Excerpts.
+User can now configure whether to show buttons on Post Excerpts by selecting the checkbox provided on Configuration Page Step 4.

 7.0.16

 Updated Configuration Page Screenshots.